backupbrew/switchbrew/Filesystem services.md

 bit1 in GlobalAccessLogMode is clear, FS-module will just return 0 for OutputAccessLogToSdCard.

+The input buffer is written to the "$FsAccessLog:/FsAccessLog.txt" file, where "$FsAccessLog" is the SD-card mount-name.
+It's written to the current end of the file(appended).

 # IStorage

 This is the interface for a raw device, usually a block device.